 14. William Faulkner refused a White House dinner invitation.

 Kennedy may have been able to convince one of the world’s most celebrated poets to attend his inauguration, but not every literary hero was so keen to make the journey to the White House.
 When Kennedy extended a dinner invitation to William Faulkner, the Nobel Prize-winning author politely declined, telling LIFE Magazine: “Why that’s a hundred miles away.
 That’s a long way to go just to eat.”

-With an estimated net worth of about $1 billion (in today’s dollars) when he took office in 1961, Kennedy has long held the record for the wealthiest president in U.S. history.
-In January, he was knocked into second place when Donald Trump—whose net worth is estimated to be approximately $3.5 billion—took office.
+With an estimated net worth of about $1 billion (in today’s dollars) when he took office in 1961, Kennedy had long held the record for the wealthiest president in U.S. history.
+In 2017, he was knocked into second place when Donald Trump—whose net worth is estimated to be approximately $3.5 billion—took office.